-- (3A) Subject to subclauses (4) and (5), a person who ordinarily resides in Regional Victoria during the stay safe period may travel through Metropolitan Melbourne in order to travel to another part of Regional Victoria if necessary, but may only stop in Metropolitan Melbourne for one or more of the reasons specified in subclause (3). - (4) If a person who ordinarily resides in Regional Victoria enters Metropolitan Melbourne in accordance with subclauses (3), (3A) or (5): - (a) the Stay Safe Directions (Metropolitan Melbourne) and the Restricted Activity Directions (Metropolitan Melbourne) apply to that person when they are in Metropolitan Melbourne; - (b) the person may only access facilities in Metropolitan Melbourne: - (i) for the purpose for which they are permitted to travel to Metropolitan Melbourne in accordance with subclauses (3) or (5); or - (ii) that are: - A. a retail facility (other than a restricted retail facility), for the purpose of obtaining essential goods or services; or - B. a food and drink facility, to obtain take away food or drink; or - C. an accommodation facility, for the purpose of accommodation required for the purpose for which the person is permitted to travel to Metropolitan Melbourne in accordance with subclause (3) or (5).
+- (3A) Subject to subclauses (4) and (5), a person who ordinarily resides in Regional Victoria during the stay safe period may travel through Metropolitan Melbourne in order to travel to another part of Regional Victoria if necessary, but may only stop in Metropolitan Melbourne for one or more of the reasons specified in subclause (3). - (3B) Subject to subclause (4), a person who ordinarily resides in Regional Victoria during the stay safe period may travel: - (a) through Metropolitan Melbourne if required for the purpose of direct and short term transit to a place of transit in order to leave Victoria; and - (b) to Metropolitan Melbourne for the purpose of picking up or dropping off a passenger from a place of transit. - (4) If a person who ordinarily resides in Regional Victoria enters Metropolitan Melbourne in accordance with subclauses (3), (3A), (3B) or (5): - (a) the Stay Safe Directions (Metropolitan Melbourne) and the Restricted Activity Directions (Metropolitan Melbourne) apply to that person when they are in Metropolitan Melbourne; - (b) the person may only access facilities in Metropolitan Melbourne: - (i) for the purpose for which they are permitted to travel to Metropolitan Melbourne in accordance with subclauses (3), (3B) or (5); or - (ii) that are: - (A) a retail facility (other than a restricted retail facility), for the purpose of obtaining essential goods or services; or - (B) a food and drink facility, to obtain take away food or drink; or

+(C) an accommodation facility, for the purpose of accommodation required for the purpose for which the person is permitted to travel to Metropolitan Melbourne in accordance with subclause (3), (3B) or (5).